Marketing Terms, Glossary and Marketing Definitions:

 Inbound Marketing – marketing to people who are already interested in your product.
 Includes making your company easily found online by people looking for the product or service you provide.

-Landing Page – special web pages that are hidden from view, not part of your web site navigation and are used in conjunction with online advertising to measure advertising effectiveness are are often optimized for conversion (purchase/email sign up) by the person arriving at the page.
+Landing Page – special web pages that are hidden from view, not part of website navigation and used in conjunction with online advertising to measure advertising effectiveness.
+Often optimized for conversion (purchase/email sign up) by the person arriving at the page.

-Landing Page Optimization – changing a landing page in order to get a larger percentage of leads from visitors
+Landing Page Optimization – making changes to a landing page in order to get a larger percentage of leads from visitors.

 MUSH – Municipalities, Universities, Schools and Hospitals.
-This can represent a segment of target accounts.
+This can represent a segment of target accounts or markets.

 Marketing – the business of communicating, positioning and persuading to sell goods or services.

-Marketing Automation – A method of using forms, landing pages, emails and software to automatically bring prospects through your sales funnel.
+Marketing Automation – a method of using forms, landing pages, emails and software to automatically bring prospects into your sales funnel.

-Market Segmentation – dividing a larger market into smaller sections, each with its own unique need.
+Market Segmentation – the division of a larger market into smaller sections, each with its own unique need.
 A strategy is then implemented for each section.

 Make Over – a repeat of a marketing or advertising project or ad, usually because of an error, and is repeated at no charge to the customer.